 - Your processes and applications can be integrated by providing message and data transformations in a single place, the broker.
-This helps reduce the cost of application upgrades and modifications. - You can extend your systems to reach your suppliers and customers, by meeting their interface requirements within your brokers.
-This can help you improve the quality of your interactions, and allow you to respond more quickly to changing or additional requirements.
+This integration helps to reduce the cost of application upgrades and modifications. - You can extend your systems to reach your suppliers and customers, by meeting their interface requirements within your brokers.
+This ability can help you to improve the quality of your interactions, and allow you to respond more quickly to changing or additional requirements.